-When our research question is focused on the frequency of occurrence of an event, we will typically use a count model to analyze the results.
+When our outcome variable is the frequency of occurrence of an event, we will typically use a count model to analyze the results.
 There are numerous count models.
 A few examples are: Poisson, negative binomial, zero-inflated Poisson and truncated negative binomial.

-There are specific requirements as to which count model to use.
+There are specific requirements for which count model to use.
 The models are not interchangeable.
 But regardless of the model we use, there is a very important prerequisite that they all share.

 We must identify the period of time or area of space in which the counts were generated.

 The term used for modeling the period of time or area of space is exposure.
-The exposure variable basically modifies each observation so that the count outcome is weighted based on the period of time or area.
+The exposure variable modifies each observation from a count into a rate per period of time or area.

 For example, if you were to count birds at various locations, you would need to know the area of space in which you are doing the count.
 Ten birds counted within 100 square feet is more than 10 birds counted within 625 square feet.

-Counting the number of births during the month of February (28 days) represents a different length of time as compared to the number of births during the month of January (31 days).
+Counting the number of births during the month of February (28 days) represents a different length of time than the number of births during the month of January (31 days).

-If we don’t take into account the different exposures for the observations within our data, we will have biased results due to some observations having higher or lower non-normalized counts.
+If we don’t take into account the different exposures, we will have biased results.

 Let’s look at a model where the outcome is the number of deaths.

 The predictors in the model are whether the deceased smoked and what age bracket they were in.
-The coefficients of the model represent the incidence rate ratio (IRR) of the category stated as compared to the base index for that categorical variable.
+The exponentiated model coefficients represent the incidence rate ratio (IRR) of the category compared to the base category.

 The results tell us that smokers have a rate of death 6.24 times greater than non-smokers when controlling for their age bracket.

-Interesting enough, from the results we see that the rate of death for those in the 75- to 84-year-old bracket is lower than those in the 55- to 64-year-old bracket when controlling for smoking.
+Interesting enough, we see that the rate of death for 75- to 84-year-olds is lower than 55- to 64-year-olds, when controlling for smoking.
 I would have to think that doesn’t make sense.